-Safeguarding is defined as:
+Safeguarding and promoting the welfare of children is defined in Working Together to Safeguard Children 2023 as:

+- providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online.

-- Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - And taking action to enable all children to have the best outcomes.
+• preventing impairment of children's mental and physical health or development.

+• ensuring that children grow up in circumstances consistent with the provision of safe and effective care.

+• taking action to enable all children to have the best outcomes.

-Child Protection is defined in the Children Act 1989 (s.47) as when a child is suffering or is likely to suffer significant harm.
+Child Protection is part of safeguarding and promoting the welfare of children and is defined in the Children Act 1989 (s.47) as when a child is suffering or is likely to suffer significant harm.
 Under statutory guidance and legislation action must be taken to safeguard and promote the child's welfare.